tegorman13/Dissertation/Manuscript/output/Dissertation_gfm.md

 and did not receive trial by trial feedback in this stage.
 In both age groups, participants performed significantly better in the varied condition than the constant condition, though the effect was larger for the younger, 8-year-old children.
-This result offers a particularly compelling example of the merits of varied practice, given that the varied group was able to outperform the constant group even from the home turf location where one may have expected the constatn group to have the strongest advantage.
+This result provides particularly strong evidence for the benefits of varied practice, as the varied group outperformed the constant group even when tested at the “home-turf” distance that the constant group had exclusively practiced.
 A similar pattern of results was observed in another study wherein varied participants trained with tennis, squash, badminton, and short-tennis rackets were compared against constant subjects trained with only a tennis racket (Green et al., 1995).
 One of the testing conditions had subjects repeat the use of the tennis racket, which had been used on all 128 training trials for the constant group, and only 32 training trials for the varied group.
 Nevertheless, the varied group outperformed the constant group when using the tennis racket at testing, and also performed better in conditions with several novel racket lengths.
 However, as is the case with many of the patterns commonly observed in the “benefits of variability” literature, the pattern wherein the varied group outperfroms the constant group even from the constants group’s home turf has not been consistently replicated.
 One recent study attempted a near replication of the Kerr & Booth study (Willey & Liu, 2018b), having subjects throw beanbags at a target, with the varied group training from positions (5 and 9 feet) on either side of the constant group (7 feet).
 This study did not find a varied advantage from the constant training position, though the varied group did perform better at distances novel to both groups.
 However, this study diverged from the original in that the participants were adults; and the amount of training was much greater (20 sessions with 60 practice trials each, spread out over 5-7 weeks).

 Pitting varied against constant practice against each other on the home turf of the constant group provides a compelling argument for the